dlguswo333/dlguswo333.github.io/markdown/2022/03-01-en-windows-path-in-wsl.md

 appendWindowsPath=False
 ```

-As the name states, when the variable is set to False,
+As the name states, when the variable is set to *False*,
 wsl will not append Windows PATH
 variable to the wsl PATH variable.